 One of the most important chapters in any goal setting book would be about sharing.
 About making your goals visible.
 Making them public, verifiable, open.
 And since this is a very important part of the whole goal setting artistry, let’s talk about 5 reasons you should share your goals (once you have them clearly defined, of course).
 But I’ll also talk (at the end, of course, so don’t peek) about one reason you shouldn’t do this.
 Confused?
 Good.
 Because that will – hopefully – make you read on.

-Sharing your goals helps big time with this.
+When you share your goals you’re literally feeding your accountability muscle.
 If you’re telling to a friend: “you know what, I will travel to Thailand this summer”, you can bet that the next time you see each other, he’ll ask: “hey, buddy, how’s your trip to Thailand going?”.
 Or something along those lines.

 Accountability is a measure of your “stick-to-it-ness” (and please do not complain that this is not a word, I had enough from my spell checker already).
 So, if you bring other people in your goal picture, you can bet that your overall involvement in that project will be considerably higher.